Theoretical Modeling of Large Language Model Self-Improvement Training Dynamics Through Solver-Verifier Gap: Supplementary Details

 \section{Supplementary Details}

-In this section, we provide the details omitted before.~\cref{app:omiited illustration} presents the omitted illustration.
-We discuss the difference between our work and prior works, as well as the challenges for self-improvement in~\cref{app:review and prospect}.
+In this section, we provide the details omitted before.~\cref{app:omiited illustration} presents the omitted algorithm and illustration, while~\cref{app:contributions} summarizes main contributions of our work.
+In~\cref{app:discussion}, we discuss the relationship between uncertainty and capability.
+Additionally, we further discuss the difference between our work and prior works, as well as the challenges for self-improvement in~\cref{app:review and prospect}.